exaco/laravel-octane-dockerfile/README.md

 ## Using Roadrunner instead of Swoole

 1. Ensure you have roadrunner as a dependency in your composer.json
+2. Set the build arg INSTALL_ROADRUNNER=true
-2. Set the OCTANE_SERVER env variable to 'roadrunner'
+3. Set the env variable OCTANE_SERVER=roadrunner
-3. Optionally, set the build arg INSTALL_SWOOLE=false to avoid installing swoole in the container
+4. Optionally, set the build arg INSTALL_SWOOLE=false to avoid installing swoole in the container
-4. Build normally
+5. Build normally

 ### Recommended options for `octane.php`